StackVista/stackstate-docs/setup/agent/linux.md

 ### Upgrade

-To upgrade StackState Agent V2 on your system, stop the `stackstate-agent` service and upgrade using `yum` or `apt-get`.
+To upgrade Rancher Observability Agent V2 on your system, stop the `stackstate-agent` service and upgrade using `yum` or `apt-get`.
 To upgrade offline, download the Agent installer package \(DEB or RPM package\) and copy this to the host where it will be installed - see step 2 in the [offline install instructions](linux.md#offline-install).

 {% tabs %}
 {% tab title="yum" %}